ravi-prakash1907/A-tracking-of-COVID-19/Main Documentation/Main Documentation.md

 <br />
 So, it's **Hubei**.<br />
-We'll verify it by comparison of mean value on daily basis, <u>including and excluding the Hubei province</u>.
+We'll verify it by comparison of mean value on daily basis, including and excluding the Hubei province.

 ```R